eXTReMe Tracker

 7. With a wet sponge, spread around some intonaco mortar on the pre-soaked wet tile, cover it with this thin lime plus sand mixture very thinly.
 Wait until the sheen is gone before adding the rough coat.

-9. Apply 1/8th inch of loose rough coat mortar into the lath.
+9. Or apply 1/8th inch of loose rough coat mortar into the lath if you're not working on tile.

 10. Use a wet sponge over the smooth surface in a circular motion to make a flat rough surface.
 It must be very level.
 This will bring a lot of lime to the surface, sprinkle the surface with dry medium grit sand and trowel pat it in with the lime cream rich sponge.
 Leave the edge over hang, remove it when the mortar is firm.

-12. I mark the top/side rough's edge dark so I can tell the thickness of the new added intonaco layer.
+12. I mark the top/side rough's edge dark so I can tell the thickness of a new added intonaco layer.

 13. Soak the dried rough coat, apply some loose mortar with a wet sponge, wait a half hour before adding the intonaco.
-This will help eliminate bubbles and make a secure bond.
+This will help eliminate bubbles and make a secure bond because the rough-brown layer will now absorb water.

 14. Trowel or hand press on about 2.5 to 3 inches square of intonaco mortar.
 That will give you a 1/8th inch or less intonaco, never more than 1/8th inch.
 The mortar must be loose enough to be sticky and plop if it's dropped.
 Pat the intonaco while in place, that will stick it on and remove bubbles.

-19. For the "next day" fresco, brush on limewater until it soaks in the crust, two to four coats and paint away or recover it in plastic for another "next day" painting.
+18. Working on a "next day" fresco, brush on limewater until it soaks through and dissolves any crust, two to four coats and paint away or recover it in plastic for another "next day" painting.
 If at this point you wait 2 days to paint, the top crust of calcium carbonate can be removed with a sponge.
+Soak the whole tile long enough and the crust will come off in large flakes.
 This will give a rougher sandy surface to paint on.

-26. Add titanium white to lime cream when you add it to pigments, then the color you see while you paint will be the color it dries to.
+26. Add titanium white to lime cream when you add it to pigments to make a tint, then the color you see while you paint will be the color it dries to.

 27. It's better to let one side of a giornate dry before adding the new area.
 Wet the cut and the rough brown coat well with limewater.